thisliquidspace/q2a-user-import/README.rst

 ------------
 CSV File format
 ------------
-The CSV file should be of the format:
+The CSV file should be of the following format:

-"testuser1@example.com","<plain text password>","Test User 1"
-"testuser1@example.com","<plain text password>","Test User 2"
-"testuser1@example.com","<plain text password>","Test User 3"
+"<email address>","<plain text password>","<username>"

 ----------
 Disclaimer